skypjack/entt/docs/md/core.md

 all compilers and platforms (although it's valid with the most well-known and popular ones).<br/>
 This function **can** use non-standard features of the language for its own purposes.
-This allows it to provide compile-time identifiers that remain stable across different runs.
-However, it's possible to force the use of standard features only by defining the macro `ENTT_STANDARD_CPP`.
-In this case, there is no guarantee that the identifiers are stable across executions though.
-Moreover, identifiers are generated at runtime and are no longer a compile-time thing.
+This makes it possible to provide compile-time identifiers that remain stable across different runs.
+In all cases, users can prevent the library from using these features by means of the `ENTT_STANDARD_CPP` definition.
+In this case, there is no guarantee that identifiers remain stable across executions.
+Moreover, they are generated at runtime and are no longer a compile-time thing.

 An external type system can also be used if needed.
 In fact, `type_info` can be specialized by type and is also _sfinae-friendly_ in order to allow more refined